Nekomata Station: Location

 The train station is located along the Kurobe River.
 It is situated 358 meters above sea level.
 Kansai Electric Power's Kurobe River No. 2 Power Plant is located across the river.
+It is about 50 minutes from Unazuki Station.

 Due to its location, the train station is only accessible from April to the end of November.

 History

 Nekomata Station started operation on October 23, 1926.
 The station was built for construction workers working at the Nekomata Dam.
 At the time it was the terminus of the Kurobe Private Railway.
 It was then used as an intermediate station for train operators and the maintenance and management crew of the Kurobe River No. 2 Power Plant.

-After the 2024 Noto earthquake, part of the Kurobe Gorge Railway was closed and the station was used as turning station.
+After the 2024 Noto earthquake, Kanetsuri Bridge, part of the Kurobe Gorge Railway, was severely damage by falling rocks and the station was used as a turning station.
 The platform was reopened for general passengers on October 5, 2024.
 Following the opening of the station to general passengers and as an effort to make the station widely known, Kurobe Gorge Railway appointed a cat as the "honorary assistant" of the station.

 Structure

 Nekomata Station has only one platform and two tracks.
-The platform is made of wood and was around 60 meters long before it was opened to general passengers, then it was extended to 100 meters.
+The platform is made of wood and was around 60 meters long before it was opened to general passengers; then it was extended to 100 meters.
 The station also has a temporary tourist information center, and an observation deck overlooking the Kurobe Gorge.